 Mentoring and Pro-Active Involvement

 One of the most important things you can do as a dog owner is to talk with other dog owners about problems or successes you are having with your dog.
 It’s amazing how much information dog owners can share with each other.
 Responsible dog owners can help those who are new to pet ownership to learn about dog behaviour, training techniques, and other activities.
-A great place to do this is in our online community with its groups and discussions.
+A great place to do this is in our Facebook page.

 It’s important that we all work together to keep our off-leash areas clean and appealing for all park users.